Alternative Grading

 This CoP is open to all faculty members at UBC Okanagan.
 To join, please email electra.eleftheriadou@ubc.ca

+Information about the first meeting is forthcoming.
 Suggested activities for the meetings, include:

 Reading Circles Discuss chapters of some books: